-Since setting off (in chilly April), we’ve bought a few additional things, like sun shirts, and maps, and sent back two chunky packages to England, of surplus warm clothing, or underutilised gear, and of course, used maps (unless we met someone going the other way).
+Since setting off (in chilly April), we’ve bought additional things, like sun shirts or thermals, and maps, and sent back chunky packages to England, of souvenirs accompanied by surplus clothing, or underutilised gear, and of course, used maps (unless we met someone going the other way).
 As we travelled we shed or acquired clothing to suit, whilst keeping our core gear all the way.
 The conditions were like this:

 Before leaving, both Gid and I were somewhat neurotic about weighing kit.
 Our bags weighed similarly, at around 25 kg.
 Since then, Gid has added a few extra tools and bits where as I have exchanged items, such the cooking pots, for lighter weight kit.
 I don’t know what the present difference is but, at the start, Clare was faster up the hills!

 As we travelled across warm India and hot SE Asia, we posted quite a bit of cooler weather stuff home.
 By the time we flew from Bali to Cairns, this is what the airport scales told us:

 - Both bikes, boxed, with locks and (Gid) shoes and tools – 40kg.
 Oddly, the checkin scales suggested only 16kg of this was Clare’s, which we don’t believe.

 - Each hold bag, comprising one rear pannier and two fronts, wrapped up in a rice sack – approx 10.5kg.

 - Hand baggage of one unfull rear pannier and a Barbag – only Gid’s was weighed – 7.5kg.

 So total weight between the two of us was 76kg.
 This was a Jetstar flight (cheap but awful seats) and we’d purchased 40kg of hold baggage each, including the bikes.